ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 constraints may be at odds with the threat model if meeting the constraints requires replaying data.

-Invalid shares are expected when operating an aggregator and do not necessarily constitute failures in the protocol.
-However, a large number of invalid or identical inputs may be concerning participants in the protocol.
+Aggregator operators should expect to encounter invalid inputs during regular operation due to misconfigured or malicious clients.
+Low volumes of errors are tolerable; the input-verification protocol and AFEs are robust in the face of malformed data.
+Aggregators may need to detect and mitigate statistically significant floods of invalid or identical inputs that affect accuracy, e.g., denial of service (DoS) events.

 Certain classes of errors do not exist in the input-validation protocol considered in this document.
-For example, errors from packet loss when clients make requests directly to aggregators are not relevant when the leader proxies requests and controls the schedule for signaling the end of the aggregation rounds.
+For example, packet loss errors when clients make requests directly to aggregators are not relevant when the leader proxies requests and controls the schedule for signaling aggregation rounds.

 ## System design